mikerodionov/DevOps/Bash/BashBasics.md

 # Go to a home directory
 cd ~
 # pushd and popd - allow you to go back to directory you entered with pushd, or subsequent directories stored in stack
-# to view stack of directories use
+# to view stack of directories (history of dirs to which you navigated via popd) use
 pushd /var
 ```